kafka-lens/kafka-lens/README.md

 ### Connecting to Your Broker

 Enter the URI of your Kafka broker (e.g. kafka1.contoso.com:9092) then click 'Connect' to connect to your Kafka broker.
-Once you are connected, you are ready to start consuming messages in real-time.
+Once you are connected, you are ready to start consuming messages.

 ![](cp-rm.gif)